openhab/org.openhab.binding.zwave/doc/wintop/ishutter_0_0.md

 ### Switch 1

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 2

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ###

+Switch the power on and off

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.